PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 SimData <- fn.connectanceOnInteraction(0.16)
 ~~~

+> Not being a R user, I cannot comment on the code - this being said, I have
+added a more detailed explanation of the structure of all models at TODO, and
+TODO

-SimData is a data frame with 10 000 rows, containing four columns: logical
+`SimData` is a data frame with 10 000 rows, containing four columns: logical
 vector for the presence of interactions, numeric vector for connectance;
 numeric vector for vi; and numeric vector for hj.
 From the SimData I then
 created training datasets (n = 3000) with varying proportions of